 I should say that Glasgow is also my home town (if you hadn’t guessed already) and in 2006, after a period living away with work, was where I returned to immediately after undergoing Spinal Surgery which couldn’t save me from a life in a wheelchair.
 Since then, I have learned that Glasgow is one of the most accessible and inclusive cities and is abundant in what it can offer the disabled traveller.
 Smaller than London – Glasgow is a city of some 700,000 natives – it offers a superb transport infrastructure, and where access is an issue, as it is on the Subway currently (although a redevelopment to allow greater access for wheelchairs is currently underway), there are alternatives to getting across a city which is compact enough not to cost excessively in terms of time and money traversing its expanse.
 The City is due to host the Commonwealth Games in 2014 and is investing Capital in further improvements to a transport infrastructure already the envy of many cities of a similar size.

-Some say Glasgow is best seen ‘looking-up’ such is the array of stunning buildings on show.
+Some say Glasgow is best seen ‘looking up’ such is the array of stunning buildings on show.
 Glasgow is renowned for being one of the UK’s favourite shopping destinations with a shopping district second only in size to London and hosting all the top high street chains and designer boutiques within a Square Mile of modern shopping malls and precincts centred around Buchanan Street.
-Street cafes, bars and restaurants are abundant, you’re spoiled for choice and you’ll find restrictions due to access are few and far between.
-Outwith the Square Mile, the West End and Merchant City specialise in a more bohemian, independent shopping experience, with a great range of ‘Vintage Thrift’ stores to browse whilst influence from the Corporates remains minimal.
-The strong independent music and arts scene tends to reside here and if your tastes are a little more ‘left-field’ you should head here for an interesting and varied range of book and record stores, art galleries and bars with a unique energy and spirit.
-Personal recommendations would be Monorail Music, Mr Ben’s clothing store, Bar 91 and The TransEurope Cafe.
-The city is a destination point for clubbers from across the UK and beyond and iconic venues like the Sub Club and the Arches regularly host the world’s top DJ’s and club nights, theatre too.
+Street cafes, bars, and restaurants are abundant, you’re spoiled for choice and you’ll find restrictions due to access are few and far between.
+On the Square Mile, the West End and Merchant City specialise in a more bohemian, independent shopping experience, with a great range of ‘Vintage Thrift’ stores to browse whilst influence from the Corporates remains minimal.
+The strong independent music and arts scene tends to reside here and if your tastes are a little more ‘left-field’ you should head here for an interesting and varied range of book and record stores, art galleries, and bars with a unique energy and spirit.
+Personal recommendations would be Monorail Music, Mr. Ben’s clothing store, Bar 91, and The TransEurope Cafe.
+The city is a destination point for clubbers from across the UK and beyond and iconic venues like the Sub Club and the Arches regularly host the world’s top DJs and club nights, and theatre too.

 Glasgow sits in the valley surrounded by reminders that the gorgeous Scottish Countryside isn’t too far away.
-Its relatively flat and although the city centre itself sits on the side of a hill, its of a fairly manageable gradiant for the most part for a wheelchair user with some strength and mobility in their arms.
+It’s relatively flat and although the city centre itself sits on the side of a hill, it’s of a fairly manageable gradient for the most part for a wheelchair user with some strength and mobility in their arms.
 You’ll find a city thriving with energy and creativity with a warm welcome for its visitors.